owlsan49/ExTax/README.md

 # ExTax: Explainable Disinformation Detection via Persuasion, Emotion, and Narrative Role Taxonomies

-This repository contains an anonymized implementation of **ExTax**, a two-stage framework for explainable disinformation detection.
+This repository contains an implementation of **ExTax**, a two-stage framework for explainable disinformation detection.
 ExTax first aligns text representations with interpretable taxonomic signals, then uses the aligned representation for binary fake/real classification.

 The implementation is prepared for anonymous paper review.
 It intentionally does not include author names, affiliations, or non-anonymous project metadata.